sjyang18/accumlo-w-aad/README.md

 hadoop_major_version = {{ hadoop_version.split('.')[0] }}
 ```

-Use lib/genEncodedPasswd.py to geneate your own encoded password.
-Original passowrd and encoded one would be used to create users and retrieve keytab files for spn mapped to those users.
+Use `lib/genEncodedPasswd.py` to geneate your own initial encoded password for users and the corresponding SPN.
+Original password and encoded one would be used to create users and retrieve keytab files for spn mapped to those users.

 Run the following sequence of ansible playbooks.